 Find Out Where the Stock Trades

 Most unsolicited spam recommendations involve stocks that can't meet, or choose not to meet, the listing requirements of The NASDAQ Stock Market (NASDAQ), the New York Stock Exchange (NYSE) or other registered national securities exchanges.
-Instead, these stocks may be quoted on an OTC quote platform (e.g., the FINRA-operated Over-the-Counter Bulletin Board (OTCBB) and the platform operated by OTC Markets Group, Inc., formerly known as the Pink Sheets).
-As of April 11, 2011, over 300 companies with "China" in their name are currently quoted in the OTC market.
-In contrast, just over 50 companies with "China" in their name trade on NASDAQ, 27 trade on the NYSE Equities and 12 on the NYSE Amex Equities.
+Instead, hundreds of these stocks may be quoted on an OTC quote platform (e.g., the FINRA-operated Over-the-Counter Bulletin Board (OTCBB) and the platform operated by OTC Markets Group, Inc., formerly known as the Pink Sheets).

 There are important differences between trading OTC securities that are not exchange-listed and trading securities that are formally listed on exchanges such as NASDAQ and the NYSE:

 - Generally, there are no minimum quantitative standards that a company must meet to have its securities quoted in the OTC market.
 While OTC market companies have no obligation to file annual or quarterly reports with the SEC, certain OTC quote platforms require quoted companies to file timely financial reports.

 - Foreign issues must generally be registered with the SEC and file financial reports to trade in the OTC market, but may also be eligible for specific registration exemptions.

 - Many of the securities quoted in the OTC market, including securities quoted on quote platforms operated by the OTC Markets Group, Inc. do not have a liquid market.
 They are infrequently traded and can move up or down in price quickly.
 This may make it difficult to sell your security at a later date.